unklnik/bitty_knight/README.md

 Installation instructions are on the Go-Raylib page https://github.com/gen2brain/raylib-go

+The spiritual successor (not sequel) and second game I made with Go-Raylib is much better https://store.steampowered.com/app/2968730/Mr_Snuggles_Dungeon_Adventure/

 If you need help with Raylib then Discord is the best choice https://discord.gg/raylib otherwise Reddit https://www.reddit.com/r/raylib

 *All assets used are credited in the text file in the etc/ folder - please support indie game art*

 **GAMEPLAY**